protonemedia/laravel-paddle/README.md

 * Blade directive to use [Paddle.js](https://paddle.com/docs/paddle-js-overlay-checkout/) in your front-end
 * Support for [Paddle Sandbox](https://developer.paddle.com/getting-started/sandbox)

-## Support
+## Support this package!

-We proudly support the community by developing Laravel packages and giving them away for free.
+❤️ We proudly support the community by developing Laravel packages and giving them away for free.
+If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!

-If this package saves you time or if you're relying on it professionally, please consider [supporting the maintenance and development](https://github.com/sponsors/pascalbaljet).
+## Laravel Splade

+**Did you hear about Laravel Splade? 🤩**

+It's the *magic* of Inertia.js with the *simplicity* of Blade.
+[Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
+Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

 ## Installation